GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/gap_run.rst

      c.
 Perform two washes plus a dry spin.
      d.
 Elute in 50 µL of 1x TE, for compatibility with the library prep kit.

-11. Libraries can be stored at -20C until ready to perform library preparation.
-Library preparation will take around ~3 hours.
+11. Libraries can be stored at -20C until ready to perform library preparation (Day 3).

 Day 3
 -----